Why are men still writing the policies and laws that affect women?

 • Online abuse and harassment disproportionately target women in politics, driving many away.

-• Women still have the primary responsibility for caretaking, which makes it more difficult to advocate for greater women’s involvement in policymaking.
+• They still have the primary responsibility for caretaking, which makes it more difficult to advocate for greater women’s involvement in policymaking.

-• Women frequently lack access to networks and money, and political parties continue to assign men to safer positions.
+• They frequently lack access to networks and money, and political parties continue to assign men to safer positions.

 Organisations like 50:50 Parliament are attempting to change that through structural reform and mentoring, but progress is still slow in a system never designed with women in mind.